danott/phpow/README.md

 ### Configuration

-By default phpow will set up apache to listen on port 8888, and serve projects from the folder `~/Sites`.
+By default phpow will set up Apache to listen on port 8888, and serve projects from the folder `~/Sites/`.

-Use the `--port PORT` and `--folder FOLDER` options to use a different port/location.
+Use the `--port PORT` and `--folder FOLDER` options to use a different port or folder respectively.

-POW
----

-Set up a POW to portmap to your apache port.
-If you have the [powder](https://github.com/Rodreegez/powder) gem `powder portmap 8888` will do the trick.

 Contributing
 ------------